alexut/browse-together-mcp/README.md

 }
 ```

-2. Use the MCP tools in Cline or Windsurf with commands like:
+2. Use the MCP tools in your client with commands like:

 ```
 Let's browse to jsr.io together.